turingschool/lesson_plans/ruby_04-apis_and_scalability/unit_testing_javascript_an_overview.md

 Integration tests are great, but they are just smoke tests.
 They test what you assume the page is doing, but not the assumptions you've made about your own logic.

-Unit Tests test units of functionality.
-Given a certain input, this block of code gives certain output.
+Unit Tests test units of functionality (try saying that one three times in a row).
+Given a certain input, test that this block of code gives certain output.

 If you want a good overview of unit testing in JavaScript, check out this conference talk [Writing Testable JavaScript](https://www.youtube.com/watch?v=OzjogCFO4Zo)

 ### General Overview of Testing Frameworks and Related Terms

 There are a lot of names that float around when you're trying to get into JavaScript testing.
-While not all of the following terms related directly to unit testing, it's helpful to at least know what all of these words are.
+While not all of the following terms relate directly to unit testing, it's helpful to at least know what all of these words are.

 ***Unit Testing Frameworks***
 * [QUnit](http://qunitjs.com/) - QUnit is an early unit testing framework.
 It doesn't come with a lot of bells and whistles, or really, any bells and whistles.